H2O (Scottish band): History

 H_{2}O were formed in Glasgow in 1978 by lead singer Ian Donaldson (who used to be a member of punk rock band Skroo), bassist Alan McGee (who later managed rock band Oasis in the 1990s – but was eventually replaced by Colin Ferguson), drummer Kenny Dorman (who, latterly, introduced keyboardist Ross Alcock, both of them from Largs in North Ayrshire), guitarist David Wells and saxophonist Colin Gavigan, who all participated in the writing of the band's compositions.
 Andrew Innes had a very short stint as guitarist, but together with Alan McGee the two moved to London to form The Laughing Apple.
 H_{2}O's first independent single, "Hollywood Dream" was released in 1981 on their own independent label Spock Records.
 During this time they managed to garner some radio airplay, initially via Slik drummer Kenny Hyslop and on BBC Scotland's Street Buzz.
+In the 1980's the were supported by the band "Synchronisation". in the 110 bar in Ayr.

 In 1982, with the addition of new guitarist Pete Kean, the band signed a recording contract with RCA Records.
 Their biggest chart success (as they opened up for Kajagoogoo on their UK tour) was "I Dream to Sleep", which peaked at No. 17 on the UK Singles Chart in June 1983.
 Their follow-up single "Just Outside of Heaven" reached No. 38 later the same year.
 The following year, they released their only studio album Faith, but further success eluded them.
 In 1985, as a result, the band broke-up soon after.